-The map has not been reviewed according to New Mexico Bureau of Geology and Mineral Resources standards.
-The contents of the report and map should not be considered final and complete until reviewed and published by the New Mexico Bureau of Geology and Mineral Resources.
-The views and conclusions contained in this document are those of the authors and should not be interpreted as necessarily representing the official policies, either expressed or implied, of the State of New Mexico, or the U.S. Government.
+The views and conclusions contained in this document are those of the author and should not be interpreted as necessarily representing the official policies, either expressed or implied, of the U.S. Government or the State of New Mexico.

 Description of Map Units to Accompany Geologic Map of the Chilili 7.5-Minute Quadrangle